-To investigate a problem related to bone metabolism or parathyroid function, possible vitamin D deficiency, malabsorption and to monitor some patients taking vitamin D.
+To investigate a problem related to bone metabolism or parathyroid function, possible vitamin D deficiency, malabsorption, before commencing specific bone treatment and to monitor some patients taking vitamin D.

 Your doctor may request a vitamin D measurement in the following situations: